tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 In addition to defining the “neighborhood change typology” model, Bates frames her analysis as a tool for selecting public policies that will promote equitable development rather than exacerbate displacement.
 She summarizes the public sector’s role in gentrification and recommends: a “market-conscious” strategy involving  the monitoring of housing market indicators; the creation of regulations and incentives to “leverage limited housing resources”; and public support for community partner organizations as they build their capacity to lead anti-displacement efforts [@bates_gentrification_2013, pp.18-25].

-In addition to Bates' and Freeman's respective works, the aforementioned literature review by Dr. Miriam Zuk et all describes the scholarship landscape on neighborhood change, gentrification, and displacement.
+In addition to Bates' and Freeman's respective works, the literature review by Dr. Miriam Zuk et al describes the scholarship landscape on neighborhood change, gentrification, and displacement.
 This work explains the different conceptions and helps dispel any notion that there might be a universally accepted method for measuring any of these phenomena.
-Dr. Jackelyn Hwang’s study of homeowner mobility in Philadelphia, which uses anonymized credit data from the Federal Reserve Bank of Philadelphia, illustrates the extraordinary degree of access and ingenuity required to “track” displacement at the household level [@ding_effects_2018].
+Dr. Jackelyn Hwang’s study of homeowner mobility in Philadelphia, which uses anonymized credit data from the Federal Reserve Bank of Philadelphia, illustrates the extraordinary degree of methodological ingenuity and access to private data that is required to “track” displacement at the household level [@ding_effects_2018].

 Lastly, the City of Seattle’s 2016 “Growth and Equity” report illustrates a different methodology applied to part of the study area of this report [@city_of_seattle_seattle_2016].
 Although Seattle’s assessment of displacement risk is also informed by Dr. Bates’ work in Portland, OR; it uses a wide variety of indicators to produce an estimate of the relative _amount_ of risk rather than  the relative _type_ of susceptibility (i.e., a “continuous” scale rather than a “discrete” one).